Kong/docs.konghq.com/app/plugins/oauth2-introspection.md

 This plugin is only available with a [Mashape Enterprise](/enterprise) subscription.

-If you are already a Mashape Enteprise customer, you can request access to the plugin by opening an official support ticket using our Enteprise support channels.
+If you already are a Mashape Enterprise customer, you can request access to the plugin by opening a support ticket using your Enterprise support channels.

 If you are not a Mashape Enterprise customer, you can inquire about our Enterprise offering by [contacting us](/enterprise).